If you are considering to submit a manuscript to Letters in Mathematical Physics, please prepare your manuscript according

 is not under consideration for publication elsewhere, and its publication has been approved by all co-authors (if any).

-No specific LaTeX format is required.
-Submit the LaTeX file, along with the pdf output, to the editorial office by
+Submit the LaTeX file, along with the pdf output, to the editorial office through

 Your manuscript should include: